 Mr. Mayor and Counsel …

-Now that the initial decision is in, and yes, your legal team has a chance to object, I ask that each of you read all 84 pages of the decision to understand truly what was stated and not rely on the filtered view of a legal team that has now lost TWICE … Claremont and here.
+Now that the initial decision in Town of Apple Valley v.
+Apple Valley Ranchos Water Corp.
+(Case no. CIVDS1600180) is in, and yes, your legal team has a chance to object, I ask that each of you read all 84 pages of the decision to understand truly what was stated and not rely on the filtered view of a legal team that has now lost TWICE … Claremont and here.